ngerritsen/wecodetheweb-hexo/source/_posts/async-...-await-in-javascript.md

 message.textContent = 'Welcome!';
 ```

 What happens in this piece of code, is that we pass a _callback_ (the `onClick` function) to the `addEventListener` function.
 This tells the browser "When the button is clicked, call this function".
-When it passed the callback, it will just continue executing the code below it.
+After passing the callback, the Javascript engine will just continue executing the code below it.
 When the user clicks the button, the browser will tell the Javascript engine to execute the `onClick` function as soon as possible.

 > The mechanism that manages the callbacks between Javascript and the browser (or Node.js) is called the _Event loop_.
-This is what makes Javascript so suitable for dynamic user interfaces in the browser and also what makes it so popular for highly dynamic web and IoT services using Node.js.
+This non-blocking way of doing user interaction is what makes Javascript so suitable for dynamic user interfaces in the browser.
+Using the same concept for disk I/O and networking is what also makes it really popular for highly dynamic web and IoT services using Node.js.

 ## Promises to the rescue

-Some of you might be familiar callback hell.
-It's basically when you have a lot of callbacks, that register other callbacks, and other callbacks, and everything becomes one big spaghetti.
+Some of you might be familiar with callback hell.
+It's basically when you have a lot of callbacks, and those callbacks register other callbacks, and other callbacks, and everything becomes one big spaghetti of callbacks.

 A solution for making that situation better is Promises.
 You can think of Promises as convenient callback 'containers'.
 They provide a cleaner interface for using callbacks:

 ```js
 fetch('./some-data')